sandman/SDCND/README.md

 # 1. Masking a region of interest (RoI) to only select potential lane lines

 To isolate only the lane lines, we apply a RoI mask that is tailored to the dimensions of the input image:
-                    RoI for isolating lane lines :--------------------------:|:-------------------------:
+   RoI for isolating lanes  |  Masked lane lines in RoI :--------------------------:|:-------------------------:
 ![RoI Image 1](/desc_images/roi_m__solidWhiteCurve.jpg)  |  ![RoI post Image 1](/desc_images/roi_solidWhiteCurve.jpg)]
 ![RoI Image 2](/desc_images/roi_m_solidYellowCurve2.jpg)]  |   ![RoI post Image 2](/desc_images/roi_solidYellowCurve2.jpg)]